-In this tutorial I will take you STEP by STEP through the creation of the proportioned male figure seen in a front, rear and side view.
-We’ll start with a simple vertical line and move on building all the elements necessary to construct a proportioned human drawing.
+In this tutorial, I will take you STEP by STEP through the creation of the proportioned male figure seen in a front, rear, and side view.
+We’ll start with a simple vertical line and move on to building all the elements necessary to construct a proportioned human drawing.

 Draw people – Let’s get started

 So we will be drawing three male figures standing, one seen from the front, one from the rear, and a side view.
 If you want to know how the final result is going to be go to the second part of the tutorial.